-- Heart valve disease/malfunction: Mitral stenosis, mitral annular calcification, valvular vegetation, and defective valve prostheses can double risk for stroke. - Cardiac chamber lesions (LV aneurysm, intracardiac defects with paradoxic embolism (LV and left atrial thrombus with or without mitral stenosis) - Heart muscle malformations
+- Heart valve disease/malfunction: Mitral stenosis, mitral annular calcification, valvular vegetation, and defective valve prostheses can double risk for stroke. - Cardiac chamber lesions (LV aneurysm, intracardiac defects with paradoxic embolism (LV and left atrial thrombus with or without mitral stenosis) - Atheromatous lesions of the ascending aorta; 30-70% stenosis of the internal carotid artery, or a clotting abnormality that promotes thrombosis.
+These patients may benefit from reduction of risk factors.

+• Heart muscle malformations

-Patent foramen ovale (PFO) is a passage or a hole (called a "shunt") in the heart wall separating the two atria.
+Patent foramen ovale (PFO) is a passage or a hole (sometimes called a "shunt") in the heart wall separating the two atria.
 Blood clots are usually filtered out by the lungs, but PFO could allow emboli to bypass the lungs and go directly through the arteries up to the brain, potentially causing a stroke.
 Atrial septal aneurysm (ASA), a congenital malformation of heart tissue, is a bulging of the septum or heart wall into one of the atria.
 PFO and ASA frequently occur together and therefore amplify the risk for stroke.
 Two other heart malformations that seem to increase the risk for stroke for unknown reasons are left atrial enlargement and LV hypertrophy.